The Top Vegan Side Effects and Symptoms You Can Expect When Going Vegan

 Please don't try to be a superhero.

-By trying to do it all you'll only feel deprived, anxious and like your entire world was been turned upside down.
 Additional restrictions can also lead to disordered eating and even a more serious eating disorder, they can lead to nutrient deficiencies and more.

 Instead, focus on why you are probably here, you want to be vegan or start making as many vegan choices as you can.
 Make this your focus and then go out and live your life.
 It is far too precious to spend it worrying or over-obsessing.
 A vegan diet is actually a very simple thing, and it's full of health giving and body loving foods that you can enjoy just as much as your old time favorites, without the need to continue restricting foods or having a fear over certain foods.